horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 The discovery of these classifications is not obvious, and you can find a more technical overview of Legendre's methods [at the start of this paper][11] as well as in [Legendre's original paper in French][8].

 You might be wondering, "How did Legendre come up with this general definition for elliptic integrals?"
 I, too, am wondering this.
 I can only provide loose motivations.
 Many mathematicians were focused on finding explicit solutions of integrals.
-Lots of attention was given to rational equations and square roots of rational equations.
-I'm sure this was partly because these were relatively "simple" cases and partly as a response to practical needs of physicists.
+Lots of attention was being given to rational equations and square roots of rational equations.
+There were many popular physics problems where integrals of this form appeared.
 I found at the top of [Abel's paper][6] that Lagrange and others had worked on transforming integrals of a similar type before Legendre.
+So equating integrals by transformations was popular practice.

-So this explains some of Legendre's inspiration.
+That explains some of Legendre's inspiration.
 I also imagine that Legendre spent a lot of time transforming integrals, as did his peers.
 He probably first built an understanding of how integrals transformed, and eventually realized that he had rules sufficient to break down the general case of elliptic integrals.
-Constraining the degree in the square root to 3 or 4 was probably due to the fact that any lower degree was considered "trivial" and any higher degree couldn't be generally factored or handled with ease.
+Constraining the degree in the square root to 3 or 4 was probably due partly to the fact that any lower degree was considered "trivial" and any higher degree couldn't be generally factored or handled with ease.
 For specifics, see [12.5 (and problem 12.5.1 in that section) of this source][3].

 Anyways, what I'm really saying is "blame it on the geist."
 I'd like a more fulfilling answer eventually, but for now, let's keep moving.